Who are we?

 Helping those in the surrounding community

 FOOD AND MEDICAL SUPPLIES: Small but mighty.
-Located in the small building in the Church parking lot, a dedicated group of volunteers provide thousands of meals annually to those in the greater community that need a helping hand.
+Located in the small building in the BCC parking lot, a dedicated group of volunteers provide thousands of meals annually to those in the greater community that need a helping hand.
 Providing food, transportation, and medical supplies.
-Open Wednesdays 3-6pm, Saturday 10 - Noon, or by appointment.
-Call Hilda's Food Pantry at (603)-451-7406.
+Open Saturday 9:00 am - 1:00 pm, or by appointment.
+Call Hilda's Food Pantry at 603-998-2853.

 CHURCH PARK: Many in our community wonder how the Boscawen Congregational Church came to own a park.
 At one time this piece of land, along with the parsonage that sits just in front of the park across from the old library, was the ‘Gerrish Homestead’.
 This house and piece of land was bequeathed to the Church in 1835 from the Gerrish family and over the years, many ministers resided in the parsonage.